webis-de/archive-query-log/README.md

 #### Configuration

-Crawling the Archive Query Log requires access to an Elasticsearch cluster.
+Crawling the Archive Query Log requires access to an Elasticsearch cluster and some S3 block storage.
-To configure access to the Elasticsearch cluster, add a `config.override.yml` file in the current directory, with the following contents.
+To configure access to the Elasticsearch cluster and S3, add a `config.override.yml` file in the current directory, with the following contents.
 Replace the placeholders with your actual credentials: